TorbenStriegel/TooGoodToGo-TelegramBot/README.md

 *🌍 LET'S FIGHT food waste TOGETHER 🌎*

 ## Getting Started
-Clone the project to your local PC and replace <telegram-access-token> with your own bot access token you got from Telegram [@BotFather](https://core.telegram.org/bots/tutorial#getting-ready).
+Clone the project to your local PC and replace `<YOUR-TOKEN>` in `config.ini` with your own bot access token that you obtained from Telegram.
+You can create a bot and obtain a token by following the steps outlined [here](https://core.telegram.org/bots/tutorial#getting-ready).

 ### Requires
 Python version: 3.8+